Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

-# Contributing to Open Etymology Map
+# Contributing to OSM-Wikidata Map Framework

 ## How to contribute to the background map